OrchardCMS/OrchardDoc/docs/Documentation/Orchard-dependencies-and-libraries.markdown

 ## ANTLR
 This is a language recognition tool, which provides a framework for constructing recognizers, interpreters, compilers, and translators from grammatical descriptions containing actions in a variety of target languages.

-## ASP.NET MVC 4
+## ASP.NET MVC 5
 ASP.NET MVC is used as the web programming model.

 ## Autofac & Autofac contrib
 Dependency Injection is used heavily internally, mainly for publishing and consuming services between the Orchard.Web host and the Orchard packages.

 ## Castle Windsor
-Orchard uses Castle Winder for type proxy generation and logging support.
+Orchard uses Castle Windsor for type proxy generation and logging support.

 ## CodeMirror
 Client-side code colorization.